roguetrainer/quantum-game-of-life-3x/README.md

 # Quantum Game of Life - Multi-Language Implementation

-A comprehensive implementation of quantum cellular automata in three programming languages: Python, F#, and Q#.
-This project extends Conway's classical Game of Life to the quantum realm, where cells exist in superpositions of alive and dead states.
+An implementation of (semi) quantum cellular automata in three programming languages: Python, F#, and Q#.
+This project partially extends Conway's classical Game of Life to the quantum realm, where cells exist in superpositions of alive and dead states.

 ![Q-CGL](./img/Q-CGL.png)